My TTL CPU

 If the instruction is to read data from the outside world, bit 4 of the first opcode byte has to be set (H) so that during the actual execution, IC17 keeps on transferring data from the outside world into the processor.

 If the program wants to read data from the bus, this data is only valid during step 0111.
-This data, coming from RAM, ROM or I/O, is clocked into IC17 when PHI0 is (H).
-And that is during step 0111.
+Therefore the data coming from RAM, ROM or I/O, is clocked into IC17 when PHI0 is (H) during step 0111.
 During step 0110 the third byte of the opcode is placed on the internal bus by IC17.
 Can this jeopardise things?
 I don't think so because, if data, that is read from the external bus, needs to be stored, it can only be done at the end of step 0111.
-And then the real data is present.
+And then the real data should be present.

 At step 1000 the output of pin 9 is fed to the second input of AND gate IC23D and inverted by IC24D so it can reset the 393 counter.
 This causes the 393 to go to step 0000 at that moment which on its turn will automatically pull pin 9 (H) and thus will release the reset of the 393 counter.